dvain/react-presentation/PITCHME.md

 ---
 ## fragments 2

-- To address this limitation, React 16.0 added support for returning an array of elements from a component’s render method.
+- with react 16.0 we were now able to return an array of elements from a components render method.
 Instead of wrapping the children in a DOM element, you can put them into an array:

-- with react 16.0 we were now able to return an array of elemnts from a components render method.

 ```
 render() {